5mehulhelp5/Magelearn_MultipleImageUpload/README.md

 # Magelearn_MultipleImageUpload
-A Magento 2 module that offers advanced functionality for uploading multiple images using a single upload button and displaying an image gallery with Fancybox JavaScript integration.
+A Magento 2 module that offers advanced functionality for uploading multiple images using a single upload button and displaying an image gallery with Slick carousel and Fancybox JavaScript integration.

 ## Magelearn_Story Module
 ### Description